cantino/blog.andrewcantino.com/source/_posts/2012-06-10-on-lifesourcing.markdown

 ### Personal Things

-* A carpenter on Craigslist designed and built a custom, adjustable standing desk for me.
 * My wife and I outsourced hand written, cursive wedding invitations on [TaskRabbit](http://taskrabbit.com/PAL/29828).
 (My mother-in-law preferred them to be hand written, my hand writing stinks, and my wife didn't have the time.)
 * Also for our wedding, someone on [Fiverr](http://fiverr.com) polished our save-the-date photo.
 * After the wedding, we hired a wonderful, well-traveled woman on TaskRabbit to help plan our honeymoon in South America.
 * We paid a TaskRabbit to scan all of our wedding cards for posterity.
 * Currently, we have a virtual assistant from [oDesk](http://odesk.com) who helps us with the ocasional life task.
 She has proofread documents and called gyms around San Francisco, looking for ones with good pools.
 * We've given friends custom, hand painted watercolor birthday cards from [Fiverr](http://fiverr.com) and custom wedding presents from [Etsy](http://etsy.com).
 (Which, one couple swears, is their favorite wedding present!)
+We designed the art (roughly) and then it was made with skill by the artists.
 * When I have outstanding questions, I turn to Aardvark, Yahoo!
 Answers, and other outsourced question answering services.
 I would gladly pay for a better one.
+* A carpenter on Craigslist designed and built a custom, adjustable standing desk for me.
+(Arguably outsourcing, arguably not.)

 ### (Micro-)business Things